The Best Motorcycle Insurance Companies for 2021

 To accompany its highly competitive motorcycle insurance rates, Allstate offers some attractive discounts, even though the selection is very limited.
 When combining all these deals, you can expect a significant 50% discount if you stick with the company for an extended period.
 The initial discount is a 10% incentive for switching from another insurance company, while an additional 10% is reserved for riders who have gone five years without an accident for which they are at fault.

 Safe and younger drivers are at an advantage here, especially if they have completed a Motorcycle Safe Driving Program.
 You don’t even need to be a client of Allstate when you complete the course, as long as your certificate is less than 36 months old.
 And, of course, there are additional discounts for bundling your motorcycle insurance with, for example, car or home insurance, or if you are insuring more than one bike at a time.
-However, this offer isn’t the best deal on motorcycle insurance, especially since there’s no annual deductible reduction or some basic discount for bikes with anti-theft locks installed.
+However, this offer isn’t the best deal around, especially since there’s no annual deductible reduction or some basic discount for bikes with anti-theft locks installed.

 What Allstate lacks in discounts, it definitely makes up for in its relationship with customers.
 This company has the most streamlined method for requesting an insurance quote, with an online tool that is easy to grasp, fast, and even fun to use.
 Inexperienced riders will find a lot of resources on Allstate’s website, including guides for filing claims and choosing a deductible that’s right for your financial situation.